 Install AWS CLI

-Amazon Web Services offers a local Command Line Interface (CLI) that you can install on your computer to help assist with this process.
+Amazon Web Services offers a local Command Line Interface (CLI) that you can install on your computer.
+AWS CLI is necessary to complete the steps below.

 Instructions on how to install this program can be found here.

 Next you will need your AWS Access key and Secret key.
 In the AWS Console, Head over to Services and then the IAM policies page.

 Once you’re on the IAM page, click Users on the left hand navigation menu and then click the blue “Add User” button.
 You can name this user whatever you wish.
 Next, check the Programmatic access box to enable access and secret keys, as well as the AWS Management Console access.
 Once that’s all configured, click Next.

 Now you should be on the Permissions page.
 Click “Add Existing Policies Directly” and choose “AdministratorAccess” to grant this new user administrator access to your account.
 This is the user we will use to configure AWS CLI.

 You’ll be taken to the review page after clicking the Next button where you can ensure everything is setup properly for your user.
 Now click “Create User” to be taken to the final page where you will download the necessary keys.